 This is an impressive collection of essays by architectural theorists, providing a fine survey of relationships between architecture and violent events.
 The authors analyze the intrinsic violent values of the timeline which led to alterations in the architecture and the violent consequences on suffering users and the environment.

 This book is a decent read for those who indulge in the discussions of social, political, and artistic impact on architectural choices and design concepts.

-This book enlists the socio-cultural evolution of the First Societies witnessing the material culture through place and time.
+This book for architecture enthusiasts enlists the socio-cultural evolution of the First Societies witnessing the material culture through place and time.
 Looking through time and geography, the history of early architecture is brought to life with photographs, maps, and drawings.
 This book is for those interested in architecture, anthropology, ecology, history, and geography.

-Architecture of First Societies: A Global Perspective traces back, tracking the early civilizations globally.
+The architecture of First Societies: A Global Perspective traces back, tracking the early civilizations globally.